NHP is reader-supported. As an Amazon Associate we earn from qualifying purchases.

 What about using one of the best heat protectant products that contain Argan oil along with a bunch of other ingredients that will protect against heat damage?

 One of the best examples of this is Moroccanoil’s Protect & Prevent Spray.
 In fact, Moroccan Oil is the premium, best-of-the best Argan oil available on the market.

 So you’re getting the benefits of the best type of Argan oil along thermal heat damage protection.
 Win-win!

 I’m going to repeat some advice I saw from a Trichologist (hair and scalp doctor).
-She recommends using a good leave-in conditioner after washing the hair, next you’ll blow dry the hair, then flat iron and apply the Argan oil after you flat iron the hair to prevent it from burning.
+She recommends using a good leave-in conditioner after washing the hair, next you’ll blow dry with a quality hair dryer, then flat iron and apply the Argan oil after you flat iron the hair to prevent it from burning.